Master of Arts in Anthropology

 Application and Materials Deadlines

 The Anthropology department currently only admits students for a fall semester start.
-Applicants may apply at any time, but it is recommended that these deadlines are followed for fall admission and financial aid opportunities.
+Applicants may apply at any time, but these deadlines are recommended for fall admission and financial aid opportunities.

 January 15 – Priority application deadline to be considered for merit-based financial assistance